…this is a New Old Car.

 My ultimate goal is to arm people with the ability to expose a “dishonest” car (a car that may be advertised as original and unrestored, but in reality, it isn’t – regardless if the seller is aware or not).
 These cars usually come with a fishy story, red flags, and/or no proof of authenticity.
 They may even be advertised by an honest seller who simply doesn’t know any better.
 These vehicles dilute the collector car market, falsify market values, and steal the spotlight from the otherwise true authentic survivors.

 People fake originality all the time, and I grew tired of this unethical practice occurring in the car business.
-I truly want to put an end to this, but since there is no stopping the dishonest sellers, I’m focusing on educating the buyers.
+I truly want to put an end to this, but since there is no stopping the dishonest sellers, I’ve shifted my focus toward educating the buyers.
 In the tech section, I share everything I’ve learned from licensed Concours show judges, long-time dealers in the collector car business, paint specialists, and experienced collectors.
 This is in addition to my real-world experience in the collector car field.

 Now, preserving the condition of these cars is equally important – no one wants to see these precious vehicles lose the pampered care they’ve received since new.
 My articles emphasize paint preservation, such as how to care for each type of paint finish by the decade (from soft, thin Acrylic Enamel Lacquer to hard, modern-day basecoat/clearcoat paints).
 I also explain what to look out for when buying a vehicle that hasn’t been driven much, and I thoroughly encourage routine drives of your New Old Car (a regularly driven car is a healthy car!).